Customer Accounts

 - Pro: Customer-side order modification window

-The registration form collects first name, last name, email, and password.
-All registered customers are assigned the boxcart_customer role, which grants only the read capability.
+All accounts created this way are assigned the boxcart_customer role, which grants only the read capability.
 On plugin uninstall, these users are reassigned to the subscriber role before the custom role is removed.

 Login and Dashboard